tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 Planned features
 ----------------
 1. Multiple genome assembly file upload (multithreading)
-2. User defined input for % identity and AR gene coverage
+2. Compatibility with other BLAST+ versions
-3. Compatibility with other BLAST+ versions
+3. An eraser button for all three output windows

 Citing SSTAR
 ------------